233/ec/README.md

-The Electoral Commission of Ghana is undertaking a Registration Excercise.
+A bunch of hacks for Electoral Commission of Ghana data

-This is a quick project to normalize data for designated registration centres, so we can generate a quick CSV to be used with a GotToVote.cc instance for Ghana.